Improve the UX of your checkout process safely with Frosmo

 The checkout process is a critical part of any ecommerce business.
 No wonder that most companies are afraid to run UX experiments that touch the checkout flow.
 The result: You are stuck with an ancient UX because making any changes is risky.

 Running UX experiments on your checkout page is crucial to generating more revenue.
 However, if you break your checkout page during UX experiments, customers may not be able to complete their purchases.
-In addition, the risk of breaking one of the multiple credit card and payment integrations may stall UX experiments.
+The risk of breaking one of the multiple credit card and payment integrations may also stall UX experiments.

 Here are some of the most common points of concern:

-- Users are unable to enter input in critical fields.
+- Users unable to enter input in critical fields

-- Added items are not visible in the shopping cart.
+- Added items not shown in the shopping cart

-- There are broken links or missing images on the site.
+- Broken links or missing images on the site

-- Creating a new account or logging in to an existing account is not possible.
+- Creating a new account or logging in not possible

-- There are errors in payment options or delivery methods.
+- Errors in payment options or delivery methods

 Luckily, you can do UX experiments and improvements safely without breaking the payment funnel and other existing functionality.

-Here are 5 ways Frosmo can help you:
+Here are 5 ways Frosmo can help you do just that:

 1. Quality assurance

-Regardless of testing, bugs and crashes can irritate users and delay task completion.
-But bugs can be fixed without impacting the user experience.
-Ideally, you should find bugs during QA and not during user testing.
-Team members identify key user-behavior patterns and make sure they are free of bugs and any workflow blocks that users might encounter.
-Identifying bugs from the start allows rapidly changing and correcting the code, and making any changes that are necessary for a fantastic user experience.
+Software bugs and crashes irritate users and reduce conversion.
+How to avoid them?
+We suggest that the team should identify key user-behavior patterns and make sure they are free of bugs and blocks that users might encounter.
+Identifying bugs from the start allows rapidly changing and correcting the code, instead of compromising user experience.
 A sanity test is conducted after testing to ensure that the bugs were fixed.

-A complete overhaul isn’t necessary all the time.
-Because some of your legacy systems are probably old and hard to touch, simple changes are often enough.
-One change at a time.
-Small changes can also have a high impact on conversion rates, but it’s more likely that big ones have a more noticeable effect.
-Sometimes people are reluctant to change and want to keep the same UI so it’s more familiar to their users.
+Do one change at a time.
+A complete overhaul isn’t always necessary.
+Especially if your legacy systems are hard to touch, experiment with smaller changes.
+They can also have a high impact on conversion rates, although it’s more likely that big changes have a more noticeable effect.
+For some people, it’s easier to keep the same kind of UI so it’s more familiar to the users.

-Experimentation helps solve problems to achieve a good user experience.
-Instead of just going with gut feeling or intuition, you can test many different options in lightweight experiments, target potential users, and check which changes improve conversion rates or sales.
-After this, you should do another round of experimentation because the user experience is an ever-evolving landscape.
+Experimentation is a no-brainer when you want to develop your UX.
+Instead of just going with your gut feeling or intuition, systematically test options in lightweight experiments and check which changes improve conversion rates or sales.

 Continuous small improvements to the page make A/B testing even more important.
 Measure changes that happen directly on the page on which the experiment is running, say in the checkout page.
-For example, if you want to A/B test your checkout page but don’t have enough conversions, test the page to learn more about the users and help bring in more relevant traffic.
+For example, if you want to A/B test your checkout page but don’t have enough conversions, test the elements in the current page to learn more about the users and help bring in more relevant traffic.

 Let’s say you are running a test on your checkout page, where users have two options: either click ‘Sign up today’, or click ‘Log in’.
-If the main goal is to get users to place orders, the distance between the experiment page and the conversion page is huge.
-But if your aim is for the customers to finish checkout, you should run the experiment on the ‘Sign up today’ and ‘Log in’ buttons, so you can see the direct impact on the changes made.
+If your aim is for the customers to finish checkout, you should run the experiment on the ‘Sign up today’ and ‘Log in’ buttons, so you can see the direct impact on the changes made.